markshevchenko/algorithms-in-rust/book/1_Arrays_as_data_structures.md

 The `search` function looks for the specified item in the array.
 If the item has found, the function should return the index of the found item.

 In languages such C, Java, or C# the function will return -1 (non-valid index value) to show that the item hasn't found.
-But Rust has special type for this — `Option`.
+But Rust has the special type `Option` for this.
 Our function will return `None`, if the item hasn't found, or `Some` index, if it has found.

 ```rust
 fn search(items: &[i32], value: i32) -> Option<usize> {